liveahero-wiki/liveahero-wiki.github.io/_charas/subaru.md

 ---
 title: Subaru
 characterId: 27
----

-{% capture BIO_H01 %}
+heroes:
+- stockId: 10271
+  BIO_H01: |-
     As a writer, he transform into a hero with a very rare parallel weapon, capable of rewriting the "flow" in a designated place.
 His parallel weapon, shaped like his favourite fountain pen, has the potential to alter the future with the condition that any changes made should fit naturally with the flow of the story, he can change the battle situation by writing on a floating manuscript.
 However, the weakness is that it is handwritten, so it takes time to write.
-{% endcapture %}

-{% capture BIO_H02 %}
+  BIO_H02: |-
     His desire is to write "The greatest masterpiece that approach the truth of reality", His creative spirit is based in the Kaibutsu attack that took place in his hometown.
 Each person who run about trying to escape has many bonds or loves towards each other, and this experience prompt him to spun many drama about it.
     Those are things one cannot experience by shutting themselves in a library alone.
 Even though it feels inappropriate, back then he feels like his world has been expanded, and so today too he picks up his fountain pen, for the sake of creating a masterpiece that best reflect that reality.
-{% endcapture %}

-{% include hero-infobox.html stockId=10271 BIO_H01=BIO_H01 BIO_H02=BIO_H02 %}

-{% capture BIO_S01 %}
+sidekicks:
+- stockId: 10271
+  BIO_S01: |-
     Subaru is a novelist who lives and works in Orient city.
 He is an earthling from Japan who comes from Hamamatsu, with his full name and pen name being Nobeyama Subaru.
 With a slightly old-fashioned writing style and incredibly overwhelming story composition, he has managed to gather a certain fan base.
 His literary works consist a lot of humanity, but in actuality, he acts like an old man who is an unfriendly, jerky and sarcastic cynic.
 He tends to dislike unnecessary outings and situations where he is disturbed by others, because it throws his life into disorder, which is why he also tends to withdraw from things.
-{% endcapture %}

-{% include sidekick-infobox.html stockId=10271 BIO_S01=BIO_S01 extra_sprites="fg_subaru_s01_skin1" %}
+  extra_sprites: fg_subaru_s01_skin1
+---

 {% include voice-table.html resourceName="subaru"
 h_gachaResult = "Nobeyama Subaru, more or less a writer.<br>Please don't call me too often.<br>I'm better suited and prefer to create my story alone in a quiet place."